Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 Outside of the beach resort towns like Cabo, Cancun, Tulum, and Puerto Vallarta you want to dress conservatively.

 In towns where wearing bathing suits and beach coverups are not the norms, skimpy clothing isn’t recommended.
-It will only draw unwanted attention and you will definitely stick out as a tourist.

 And the same goes for wearing luxury designer brands that might signal to a pickpocket that you are wealthy and carrying a lot of cash and/or valuables.
 Best to leave designer labels at home.